LiangliangNan/Easy3D/ReadMe.md

 	viewer.run();
 ```

-Bellow is anothr example showing how to render a surface model (rendering result is shown in Figure 2).
+Bellow is anothr example showing how to render a surface model (result is in Figure 2).
 ```c++
 	Surface_mesh* mesh = ... // a mesh created by your algorithm or loaded from a file